You have an idea for a children’s story but aren’t sure how to get it started.

 The story should also have secondary characters.
 These characters go with the main character through his journey.
 They can be supportive and even unintentionally cause problems.

-For a children’s chapter book or simple middle grade book, it’d be a good idea to have one or two (at the most) secondary characters.
+For a children’s chapter book or simple middle grade, it’d be a good idea to have one or two (at the most) secondary characters.
 Children’s books should be easy to follow along with.
 Too many characters can complicate things – like too many cooks in the kitchen.

-For a secondary character, think of Robin to Batman or Dr. Watson to Sherlock Holmes.
-There’s even Ron and Hermione to Harry Potter.
+Think of Robin to Batman or Dr. Watson to Sherlock Holmes as secondary characters.
+There are even Ron and Hermione to Harry Potter.

 Tertiary characters: